centau/ecr/docs/api/Group.md

 title: Group
 ---

-Groups are used to iterate over a grouped set of components.
+Groups are used to efficiently iterate over a set of components.

 ---